-Students who fail to maintain an overall GPA of a 3.0 or fail to achieve KRDNs will meet with the FSN-DP Director to discuss guidance regarding plans for immediate improvement, and/or changes in the overall academic plan.
+Students who fail to maintain an overall GPA of a 3.0 will meet with the FSN-DP Director to discuss guidance regarding plans for immediate improvement, and/or changes in the overall academic plan.
 This may include planning for other food and nutrition careers or consideration of a change in the degree plan.
 Considering another degree will be discussed at this time.
 The path for utilizing the FSN-DP program area for completing the Dietetic Technician Registered credential may be suggested.